 Covered Call Options Risk.
 By writing covered call options in return for the receipt of premiums, the Fund will give up the opportunity to benefit from potential increases in the value of the Index above the exercise prices of such options, but will continue to bear the risk of declines in the value of the Index.
-The premiums received from the options may not be sufficient to offset any losses sustained from the volatility of the underlying stocks over time.
-As a result, the risks associated with writing covered call options may be similar to the risks associated with writing put options.
+The premiums received from the options may not be sufficient to offset any losses sustained from such declines.
 In addition, the Fund's ability to sell the securities underlying the options will be limited while the options are in effect unless the Fund cancels out the option positions through the purchase of offsetting identical options prior to the expiration of the written options.
-As the writer of a call option, the Fund may not be able to control the time when it may be required to fulfill its obligation to the purchaser of the option; however, the terms of the FLEX options typically written by the Fund will make them exercisable only on their expiration date.
+As the writer of a call option, the Fund may not be able to control the time when it may be required to fulfill its obligation to the purchaser of the option; however, the terms of the FLEX options typically written by the Fund will generally make them exercisable only on their expiration date.
 Exchanges may suspend the trading of options in volatile markets.
 If trading is suspended, the Fund may be unable to write options at times that may be desirable or advantageous to do so.